friedrich-de/textractor-media-bridge/docs/INSTALLATION.md

 2. Start Textractor and attach your game.
 3. Select the desired Textractor text thread.
-4. Let the extension start `textractor_bridge_server.exe`, (or start it manually).
+4. Let the extension start `textractor_bridge_server.exe`, or start it manually.
 It starts after advancing text for the first time.

 > **Network access**
 >